ClickHouse/ClickHouse/docs/en/sql-reference/functions/date-time-functions.md

 ## toYear

-Converts a date or date with time to the year number (AD) as `UInt16` value.
+Returns the year component (AD) of a date or date with time.

 **Syntax**